acrolinx/github-action-testdata/markdown/acrolinx_benefits.md

 Organizations using Acrolinx report significant improvements in content quality, reduced time-to-market for content initiatives, and better alignment with brand guidelines.
 The platform's ability to scale across different content types and languages makes it an essential tool for global enterprises.

 ## Continuous Innovation
 Acrolinx regularly updates its platform with new features and capabilities based on customer feedback and emerging industry trends, ensuring users always have access to the latest content optimization technology.
+This is test.